Un1xG0d/OpenTreat-legacy/README.md

 python3 rpi-www/rotate_auger.py
 ```

 Now that your Raspberry Pi properly dispenses treats when the Python script runs, Apache needs to be setup to host a PHP file that executes the Python script when the browser is redirected to `<Raspberry Pi IP>:80/spin.php`.
-This is kind of hacky so I may improve the workflow here in the future.

 ### Configure Apache server
 ```